vfarcic/devops24/manuscript/08-jenkins-cd.md

 ![Figure 8-TODO: Continuous deployment process](images/ch08/cdp-high-level.png)

-## To Continuous Deploy Or To Continuous Deliver?
+## To Continuously Deploy Or To Continuously Deliver?

 Should we use continuous deployment (CDP) or continuous delivery (CD) processes?
 That's a hard question to answer which largely depends on your internal processes.
 There are a few questions though that might gives us a guidance.